bma-vandijk/RundaBackend/README.md

     ```

 Mail b.m.a.van.dijk@liacs.leidenuniv.nl or b.m.a.van_dijk@lumc.nl for the link to the Runda pickle that you also need.

+Credits for main code to <https://github.com/WongDaDa/AOAO/tree/main>, credits for adding the LLM chat component to LUdev group from Thalia Nanhekhan, Mirza Kuraesin and collaborators.
+A link to their version of the Welzijn.AI app that includes the Runda model, will be added later.